 Interesting observation.
 The bar is being set quite low.
 One wonders if customers, who were lied to about HANA by SAP, SAP consulting firms, IT media entities, and IT analysts who took money from SAP to write falsified studies into HANA, also feel betrayed.

 Maybe empathy should only extend to SAP employees that helped SAP lie to customers about HANA.

 This goes on in a separate article titled Why SAP Seems to be Sidelining HANA.

 “One part of the problem is the architecture of HANA itself, according to Mathias Golombek, CTO of database firm Exasol.
 An amalgam of three separate acquisitions (TREX, MaxDB and P*TIME), HANA was hurried out amid great marketing fanfare as a general-purpose database to displace Oracle, he said.
 However, while it is appropriate for many use cases it fails to scale to big-data type scenarios and its mixed heritage makes it difficult to maintain and optimise.

 This is the first time we have heard of MaxDB being in the mix for supporting HANA.
-As for it scaling for Big Data, HANA adds little value to Big Data, but furthermore can only connect to a Big Data source.
+As for its scaling for Big Data, HANA adds little value to Big Data but furthermore, can only connect to a Big Data source.
 HANA is far too expensive to house Big Data.

 SAP Lies on HANA?

 “It was an awesome story they told the market, but they didn’t deliver on 50 per cent of the story.
 For SAP BW it works pretty well, as the analytical part of the stack, but as a standalone database using it with Tableau or Microstrategy or other BI tools then it doesn’t really deliver.

 True, but how do you deliver on the enormous exaggerations of HANA.
 This comment makes it sound like SAP may have come close to delivering on 50% of its story with HANA.